 The “Short-Cut”

-So how do we get this cake finished so quickly?
+So how do we finish this cake so quickly?
 We use refrigerated buttermilk biscuits!

-The biscuits are the perfect stand-in for cinnamon roll dough here and no one will be the wiser you’re using a store-bought shortcut because this cake is just that good!
+The biscuits are the perfect substitute for cinnamon roll dough, and no one will know you used a store-bought shortcut because this cake is just that good!

-I like to grab a 4-pack of buttermilk biscuits to make either a really large cinnamon roll cake or a couple of smaller cakes.
-If there are leftovers, we use them for a breakfast favorite — Biscuits and Gravy!
+I like to grab a 4-pack of buttermilk biscuits to make either one large cinnamon roll cake or a couple of smaller ones.
+If there are leftovers, we use them for a breakfast favorite—Biscuits and Gravy!

 Process shots of cinnamon roll cake-- images of the biscuits being rolled in cinnamon sugar